lombardero/cheatsheets/6-docker/docker-compose.md

 $ docker-compose down <options> <container-name>
 ```
 - Stop and remove all containers, volumes and networks
+- Options:
+  - `-v`: removes all local files in the volumes when bringing containers down

 ## 2.3 Getting container data